 Being an experienced career changer I have a “portfolio career”.
 In the past 18 years, I have transitioned from being a trained professional translator to becoming a manager, then a management consultant and coach, and I am currently pursuing a university degree in psychology to work as a business psychologist in the future.
 I know what it is like to be stuck on the career path and hesitate about changing jobs or professions, while lacking the inspiration or decisiveness to take the necessary steps.
 If you want to reinvent your career, get in touch.
 You can read more about this here.

-How do I work as coach?
+How do I work as a psychologist-coach?

 My approach is system-centric and solution-focused: I treat the individual, the team, and the organization as part of a larger system, and focus on exploring future opportunities to achieve the desired goals.
 In working together, I use the tools of applied psychology to facilitate self-reflection, and self-awareness of internal barriers and misconceptions.

-I work as an independent coach, invoicing through my own consulting company.
+I work as an independent psychologist-coach, invoicing through my own consulting company.
 The fee for both business and private clients is agreed on an individual basis and the first consulting session is a free, no -obligation 45-minute Discovery call, or coffee meeting, in downtown Budapest where my office is based.
 I coach clients in both Hungarian and English.
 Please contact me to discuss how you or your organization could benefit from coaching.

 Why would you want to work with me?

-Besides being a professional coach, certified by the International Coaching Federation, I also hold a master’s degree in management and a bachelor’s degree in psychology, therefore I can successfully combine business and management experience with psychological knowledge.
-I have 450 hours of coach training behind me and I have conducted 600+ hours of coaching sessions as an individual and team coach.
+Besides being a professional coach, certified by the International Coaching Federation, I also hold a master’s degree in management and a master’s degree in psychology, therefore I can successfully combine business and management experience with psychological knowledge.
+I have 450 hours of coach training behind me and I have conducted 700+ hours of coaching sessions as an individual and team coach.
 I completed my Master Practitioner Team Coach training at the Academy of Executive Coaching in London.